Haramil/MCNCC2/README.md

 Example (strides 2, rotation acticated and cmc-score output)
 ```
-     python main.py -f path/to/your/project/folder -t path/to/your/track/folder -rf path/to/your/reference/folder -str 2 -r -cmc
+     python main.py -f path/to/your/project/folder -t path/to/your/track/folder -rf path/to/your/reference/folder
 ```

 optional arguments: